syncfusion-content/blazor-docs/blazor/diagram/ports/ports.md

 }

 ```
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/main/UG-Samples/Ports)

 Also, the port can be added at runtime by using the `AddAsync` method.
 The `await` operator suspends evaluation of the enclosing async method until the asynchronous operation represented by its operand completes.